craftingcity/RollHighOrDie/Combat and Actions/Combat Definitions.md

 Fire Damage occurs as a material's temperature increases significantly.

 ###### Force
-Force Damage occurs when physics dictates it must, even when it is coerced to do so.
+Force Damage occurs when physics dictates that it must, even when it is coerced to do so.

 ###### Necrotic
 ###### Poison